18F/health-tracking-course/collections/_rubric/pf-low-2.md

 title: "Vendor Management, One Step Removed"
 dimension: pf3.2
 overview: |
     What makes up a good contract between a vendor and a state?
 In this conversation, Princess Ojiaku and Carrie Feher talk about how to steer the vendor-state relationship toward a good place and how to get it back on track when it's not.
+federal:
+    - productownership
+    - modular
+    - empoweredowner
+    - agilecontractformat
+    - contracttype
+state:
+    -  servicesnotsoftware
+    -  bewarecustomized
+    -  costofchange
+    -  limitcontracts
 ---

 ## Active Listening: A Conversation on Vendor Management (~1h, solo)